 Cannabis is listed in the German Narcotics Act.
 Possession is a punishable offence, as it is an illegal narcotic.
 A criminal prosecution can be initiated if there is a suspicion that you are in possession of cannabis.
 So how is therapy for MS supposed to work?

 In the area of medical use, the law does not apply.
-Especially with regard to the use in MS, cannabis has been recognised as a medicine since 2011.
+Especially with regard to use in MS, cannabis has been recognised as a medicine since 2011.
 In the meantime, different medicines with different dosages are available that can be prescribed.
 However, there were difficulties with the assumption of costs by the health insurance companies.

 A change was only brought into being in 2017.
 Through a change in the law, cannabis was recognised as a medicine in justified cases.
 In the meantime, the costs must be covered by the statutory health insurance if you get a prescription from your doctor.
 So you always need a prescription.